jgulian/flashpoint/README.md

 Long term todo list

+* Refactor so Grpc is built into raft.
+I can figure out testing, but it makes a lot of sense since it's a core feature.
 * increase warnings and generally clean up code
 * don't make raft create a thread.
 * do simple scheduling in thread pool and make logger schedule every second or so